Yeshan-Wang/Advanced-NLP-G5-A2/README.md

 #### 2.2. extract instances that have been predicted as a “valid argument” label in test set and save as corresponding conll files for argument classification:
 - data/argument classification/test.conll

-#### 2.3. extract features and labels for argument classification from the corresponding conll files for argument classification.
+#### 2.3. extract features and labels from the corresponding conll files for argument classification.
 There are 6 features selected to carry out the argument identification task:
 - Token
 - Lemma of each token
 - POS of each token